cfonseka/conference-notes/cshl_sys_immunol_2023/cshl_sys_immunol_2023_session_8_notes.md

 Papers are Conners et al. (in revision) and Szabo et al. (in prep) from Farber lab at Columbia

+Single cell hierarchial poisson factorization is an NMF-like approach for single cell developed by Peter Sims at Columbia
+- yields non-orthogonal latent factors, models dropout

 ## Dynamic immune landscapes during melanoma progression reveal a role for endogenous opioids in driving T cell dysfunction

 **Linglin Huang, HMS**